HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

 1. Check the error details in the log for specific hints
 2. Verify database connectivity and Kubernetes cluster health
 3. Restart the pod: `kubectl delete pod <POD_NAME> -n <DX_NAMESPACE>`
-4. If the issue persists, contact HCL Support with the full error message and pod logs

 ### Issue: LLM calls fail with "LITELLM_API_KEY is required but not configured"